 Not; Null; Nothing; Nonsense; Never; Neither; Neutral, Naught.
 They all come from the same gene, the Sanskrit ‘Ña’.

 One big troublesome joint-family.

-‘Not’ [‘Nought’] is the most terse of lingual Self-Eating Expressions going back directly to the lay-out of Yājñavalkya’s Rule.
+The term ‘The-Not’ [‘Nought’] is the most terse of lingual Self-Eating Expressions going back directly to the lay-out of Yājñavalkya’s Rule.
+I use the better-known term ‘True-Nothing’ but as used they are perfectly synonymous.
 [I know of no word that more annoys a trained Logician than the word ‘Not’.]

 And here is how the mischief begins:

 North America and South America to gether make up the Americas.
 But North America and Not-North America?

 We are not quite sure what exactly is: ‘North America and Not-North America’.